 Jackson, MS 39210-0001

-Within a reasonable time of receipt of the documentation, the ADA Director will, in conjunction with other necessary college personnel, determine the accommodations that the College will provide.
-The student will be notified of the accommodations that are recommended and must then meet with the Coordinator for Disability Services to work out the logistics of providing these accommodations.
-It will then be the student’s responsibility to show this official letter to each of his/her professors and request from them the accommodations needed.
+Within a reasonable time of receipt of the documentation, the CARE and Accessibility Specialist will, in conjunction with other necessary college personnel, determine the accommodations that the College will provide.
+The student will be notified of the accommodations that are recommended and must meet with the CARE and Accessibility Specialist to work out the logistics of providing these accommodations.
+It will be the student’s responsibility to show this official letter to each of his/her professors and request from them the accommodations needed.

-The Coordinator for Disability Services will serve as a liaison between the disabled student and his/her faculty and Student Affairs through his/her college career to ensure that his/her special needs are being addressed.
-He is also the student’s initial contact should he/she need to have accommodations changed, to coordinate accommodations such as readers or individual testing, and to refer students to various offices on campus responsible for providing academic support.
+The CARE and Accessibility Specialist will serve as a liaison between the disabled student and his/her faculty and Student Affairs through his/her college career to ensure that his/her special needs are being addressed.
+She is also the student’s initial contact should he/she need to have accommodations changed, to coordinate accommodations such as readers or individual testing, and to refer students to various offices on campus responsible for providing academic support.

 The following are considered basic rights ensured by Millsaps College to all students with documented disabilities: